-This year, you will be using an online form to submit your scores.
-We will send you a link to the judging forms prior to the start of the fair on February 15th.
 We have included a sample of the evaluation form in this document.
 You may print copies of this form and take notes during the week, while you review projects, and during the student interviews.
-However, all final forms must be submitted online.
+Final evaluations are not required to be submitted, as long as awardee name(s) have been reported.
 We appreciate your taking the time to write comments for every project you judge.
 Comments for improvement will be important for students moving on to the state competition or returning to our fair next year.